Help for people who have experienced violence to cope with the effects of the crime.

 We help people who have experienced violence, by helping you manage and recover from the effects of crime.
 We help you with ‘legal talk’, finding support services and helping you feel safe again.

-We also help family members of victims of a crime and family members, dependents and partners of people who have died as a result of an act of violence.
+We also help family members of victims of a crime, dependents and partners of people who have died as a result of an act of violence.

 We have a support worker who can assist Aboriginal and Torres Strait Islander victims of crime in a culturally appropriate way.

 - You or someone close to you has been a victim of a violent crime

 - You live, work or study in Banyule, Darebin, Hume, Moreland, Nillumbik, Whittlesea, Yarra or the Hume region in regional Victoria (Municipalities of Alpine Shire, Benalla Rural City, City of Greater Shepparton, Shire of Indigo, Shire of Mansfield, Shire of Mitchell, Shire of Moira, Shire of Murrindindi, Shire of Strathbogie, Shire of Towong, Rural City of Wangaratta, Rural City of Wodonga).

 - You have experienced a violent crime against the person in Victoria (for both reported and unreported crimes).

 Do I need a referral?